leftfield-geospatial/geedim/docs/contributing.rst

 Cloud/shadow masking
 ^^^^^^^^^^^^^^^^^^^^

-If you want to add cloud/shadow masking support for a new Earth Engine image collection, you should subclass ``geedim.mask.CloudMaskedImage``, and implement at least the ``_aux_image()`` method.
+If you want to add cloud masking support for a new Earth Engine image collection, you should subclass ``geedim.mask.CloudMaskedImage``, and implement at least the ``_aux_image()`` method.
 Then add a new entry to ``geedim.schema.collection_schema``.